Dorisqi/foodie-connector/backend/api-doc.md

 {
     "message": "Validation failed.",
     "data": {
-        "friend_id": [
+        "email": [
-            "The selected friend id is invalid."
+            "The selected email is invalid."
         ]
     }
 }